 If Nick wants to spend his points on hotel stays, he can transfer the sign-up bonus from the Chase Sapphire Preferred to hotel partners like Hyatt, IHG, and Marriott.

 Or maybe Nick wants to visit family and friends in the continental US or Canada.
-He can apply for the AMEX Premier Rewards Gold and have enough points to transfer to Delta for a round-trip domestic coach award ticket after he receives the sign-up bonus!
+He can apply for the AMEX Premier Rewards Gold and have enough points to transfer to Delta for a round-trip domestic coach award ticket after he receives the welcome bonus!

 Each card earns points you can transfer to airline and hotel partners, which are different for each card.
 So Nick should consider where and how he wants to travel to decide which transfer partners are best for his goals.